Just need a small amount of money for a community project? Here’s a good place to start looking.

 Magic Little Grants

-Funded by People’s Postcode Lottery, grants of up to £500 are available for small local charities and community groups for projects that support and inspire people to participate in sports or exercise, with the primary aim of improving their physical health.
-Applications will be accepted from 10 March to 31 October 2020.
+Funded by People’s Postcode Lottery, grants of up to £500 are available for small local charities and community groups for projects on a range of themes including mental wellbeing, participation in the arts and tackling poverty, equality and climate change.
+Applications will be accepted until 31 October 2021.

-Grants of around £2,500 are available to community groups and schools that aim to bring musical projects to their local communities.
-Eligible costs include musical instrument costs, workshops/training and using music to break down barriers.
+Grants of up to £2,000 are available to community groups and schools that aim to bring musical projects to their local communities.
+Eligible costs include musical instrument costs, associated equipment or teaching costs.

-Grants of £250 to £750 for individuals and organisations for projects that support live and performance arts, and arts education.
+Grants of £200 to £400 for individuals and organisations for projects that support live and performance arts, and arts education.
+This fund is currently on hold due to the COVID-19 pandemic.

 Grants from £250 to £3,000 are available to UK voluntary sector organisations (not individuals or schools) for projects that promote, maintain, improve and advance the education of the public in the arts generally and, in particular, the fine arts and music.
 Most grants are between £500 and £1,000.